firesim/firesim/docs/Initial-Setup/Setting-up-your-Manager-Instance.rst

     machine launch script started
     machine launch script completed!

-Once this line appears, you should exit and re-``ssh`` into the system.
+Once this line appears, exit and re-``ssh`` into the system.
 If you want to use ``mosh``, ``mosh`` back into the system.

 Key Setup, Part 2
 ~~~~~~~~~~~~~~~~~

-Now that our manager instance is started, copy the key that you
+Now that our manager instance is started, copy the private key that you
 downloaded from AWS earlier (``firesim.pem``) to ``~/firesim.pem`` on
 your manager instance.
 This step is required to give the manager access
 to the instances it launches for you.